GuiGui2/Fabric-Workshop-CA/labs/composer/README.md

    ```

 7. Enter `./ComposerLabSetup.sh` to run the script.
-* Note: Don't worry about the errors during the Node-RED installation It still works.
+* Note: Don't worry about the errors during the Node-RED installation.
+It still works.
 You will need to exit and log back in to your guest.
    ![Results of successful completion of setup script.](images/finishedSetupScript.png)

    ​